 Separating the tasks of steering from foil control looks like it’s working for ETNZ, mostly.
-It’s possible that the pre-start nosedive against Artemis resulted from foil trimmer Blair Tuke not anticipating such a rapid bear-away from pilot Peter Burling.
+It’s possible that the pre-start nosedive against the British BAR resulted from foil trimmer Blair Tuke not anticipating such a rapid bear-away from pilot Peter Burling.
 But 99% of the time it just looks faster.
 It looks like Burling can concentrate on where to put the boat and Tuke can work on the hydrodynamics to get the boat there ASAP.

 It could be that the Burling/Tuke relationship is the irreplicable x-factor in ETNZ’s package.
 They’ve completely dominated the high performance 49er class for the last 4 years, not losing a single regatta including the worlds and the Olympics (beating out Artemis’s Nathan Outteridge and Ian Jensen).
 They must have a deeply intimate knowledge of each other’s sailing style, and it would be interesting to know how much of that they can transpose from the highly physical 49er dinghy to the rather more mechanised AC boats.